kasbah/jekyll-actions-test/_pages/syntax/buildup.md

 </div>

-You can then link to this step with `page.md#Open-the-tin`.
+You can then link to this step with `page.md#open-the-tin`.
+The id for the heading link is contains only the alphanumeric characters in the heading plus `-` and `_`.
+Spaces are changed to `-`s and all letters int the id are lower case.

 You can also redefine the ID, if you replaced the line above with: